tuanhuynht1/Text_File_Compressor/readme.txt

 -------- Description and Compilation ------

 This is a Text File Compression program that uses a Huffman Tree Algorithm.
-Download all files included and compile using *.cpp
+Download all files included and compile using :g++ -o compressor *.cpp